Codename: Kids Next Door: Synopsis

-The practice of strict decommissioning at age 13 was later on revealed to be subject to exceptions: kids who are deemed exceptional agents are offered the chance to carry on in KND as spies infiltrating the teen organization in the Teens Next Door.
-Decommissioning has also proved reversible via a "re-commissioning" module used four times in the series (once in Operation: E.N.D. and three times in Operation: Z.E.R.O.).
+It is later revealed that the decommissioning rules can be relaxed for agents who demonstrate exceptional skill and loyalty.
+These agents are offered the chance to join the Teens Next Door, an organization whose members undergo a faked memory wipe and then go undercover to infiltrate the teenagers' ranks so they can pass information back to the KND.
+They face mandatory decommissioning upon reaching the age of 20.
+Decommissioning has also proved reversible via a "re-commissioning" module used four times in the series (once in "Operation: E.N.D." and three times in "Operation: Z.E.R.O.").

 KND agents utilize a vast array of mechanical, electronic gadgets, weapons, and machinery, collectively referred to as 2×4 (two-by-four) technology.
 The KND's 2×4 technology was originally conceived as being constructed from an assortment of objects, mostly common household ones.
 However, as the series progressed, the kind of objects their technology would be constructed from became bigger, consisting of things such as large vehicles and small buildings.
 Not only that, but the complexity of their technology, such as their defensive weaponry and means of transportation, advanced to such absurd levels as to be considered science fiction, despite all of it still being constructed from nothing but an assortment of objects.

 Storylines

-The episodes are titularly presented as the missions of the members of Sector V in the Kids Next Door, denoted as "Operation:" followed by an acronym that can give viewers clues as to what each mission is about.
+The episodes are titularly presented as the missions of the members of Sector V in the Kids Next Door, denoted as "Operation:" followed by a backronym that can give viewers clues as to what each mission is about.
 Most episodes are divided into two parts, each with a different mission, while some episodes consist of two directly linked parts with one mission.
 Usually, the episodes have very little continuity with each other, although occasionally an episode will have a reference to at least one earlier episode and/or lead to consequences in later ones.
-Season Five's "Operation: O.U.T.B.R.E.A.K." is a direct continuation of the episode "Operation: V.I.R.U.S.", and Season Six's "Operation: S.C.I.E.N.C.E." leads into "Operation: A.M.I.S.H." while another pair of Season Six episodes; "Operation: R.E.C.E.S.S." and "Operation: H.A.M.S.T.E.R.", occur simultaneously, the latter showing what sort of thing transpires while the team is away.
+Season Five's "Operation: O.U.T.B.R.E.A.K." is a direct continuation of the episode "Operation: V.I.R.U.S.", and Season Six's "Operation: R.E.C.E.S.S." and "Operation: H.A.M.S.T.E.R.", occur simultaneously, the latter showing what sort of thing transpires while the team is away; while another pair of Season Six episodes "Operation: S.C.I.E.N.C.E." leads into "Operation: A.M.I.S.H.".

 Stories in the earlier episodes were often about typical childhood problems, but magnified and exaggerated.
 As the series progressed, a more complex and continuous storyline developed.
 The final season revolved around the mysterious Splinter Cell within the KND itself observing Numbuh One for an unknown assignment, which was concluded in the series finale "Operation: I.N.T.E.R.V.I.E.W.S.".